National symbols of Belgium: Kingdom of Belgium

+Regions and Communities

 Unofficial symbols

 The lion, especially the Leo Belgicus (Latin for "Belgian Lion") has been used as a heraldic animal to represent the Benelux for centuries.
 A heraldic lion can be seen on the Belgian coat of arms and can be seen as the countries de facto national animal.
 Moules-frites is often considered the unofficial national dish of Belgium.
 The red poppy (papaver rhoeas) is often considered the national unofficial national flower of Belgium.
 Other symbols of Belgium might include Manneken Pis, the Atomium, Belgian waffles, and Belgian fries, which were invented in Belgium.